 Third, owning a home involves greater hassle, with more bills to pay, maintenance to deal with and repairmen to call.
 If you’re renting, many of these problems fall on the landlord’s shoulders.

-That brings us to the final drawback: If you can’t make the regular payments on your home, your financial life could unravel fast.
-That’s why, before you buy, it is important to have a strong sense that your job is secure and a backup plan in case you’re wrong.
+That brings us to the final drawback: If you can’t make the regular mortgage payments on your home, your financial life could unravel fast.
+That’s why, before you buy, it’s important to have a strong sense that your job is secure and a backup plan in case you’re wrong.
 That plan might include not only a healthy emergency fund, but also a list of expenses you’ll eliminate if your income suddenly drops.